DMVis/DMVis/documentation/components/bar.md

 Width of the bar.

-## value
+## height

 - Type: `number`

-Value of the bar.
+Height of the bar.

-## isValueAlongYAxis
+## isHeightAlongYAxis

 - Type: `boolean`

-Whether the value is along the x-axis or y-axis (i.e. horizontal or vertical bars).
+Whether the height is along the x-axis or y-axis (i.e. horizontal or vertical bar).

 # Optional Attributes